endoflife-date/endoflife.date/products/samsungmobile.md

 > Samsung Galaxy is a series of computing and mobile computing devices that are designed, manufactured and marketed by Samsung Electronics.

-Some dates are based on when support status was changed on the Samsung website - they might be approximate.

 # Security brackets

 Samsung devices usually have four support brackets in which a device receives support.
 Which bracket your device falls under [can be found here](https://security.samsungmobile.com/workScope.smsb).